 For context, the WG anticipates that the circumstances under which this scenario would occur – viz., where an IGO files a complaint under the UDRP or URS, the IGO succeeds in the dispute resolution process, and the losing respondent then seeks relief against the IGO with respect to that UDRP or URS decision in a national court – will be rare.
 The Working Group notes that one reason for this belief is the fact that, as noted above, IGOs are able to file complaints through an assignee, licensee or agent.

 The Working Group also notes that, where a losing registrant proceeds to file a complaint in a court against the UDRP or URS decision, one threshold question that the court will have to decide is whether or not, by submitting to the Mutual Jurisdiction clause, an IGO will be deemed to have waived any jurisdictional immunity it may otherwise have.
 Consequently, whether or not Option 1 or 2 is ultimately selected by the Working Group as a final recommendation and possible refinement to the UDRP and URS, a court could find that any immunity that may have been claimed by an IGO in respect of an appeal brought before the court by a losing registrant was lost simply by the IGO having filed the UDRP or URS complaint.
 This possibility is not new, and exists in the current environment under the present language of the Mutual Jurisdiction clause.
 It will not change regardless of whether Option 1 or 2 is followed.
+However, the use of an assignee, licensee or agent for the initial filing may ameliorate the legal implications of such judicial opinion.

 Further discussion of Option 1: